SAT Score Calculator 2025 | Free Digital SAT Calculator with Percentile Rankings

 SAT Practice Test Score Calculator

 Calculate your score from official SAT practice tests or mock exams.
-Input your module-specific performance for accurate adaptive scoring.
+Enter module-specific performance for accurate adaptive scoring that mirrors the real Digital SAT.

 Practice Test Score Results